 The Apple Watch Series 6 and Apple Watch SE will charge 100% in 90 minutes than their predecessors’ two-hour charge time, helping speed your day along.
 And you better have a wall charger at home because Apple doesn’t include them in the box anymore.
 You get the cable with the magnetic puck.

 Real-time elevation and cardio fitness alerts

 The entire Apple Watch line will also get new fitness features with WatchOS 7, including dance tracking and core training.
 Still, only the Series 6 and Apple Watch SE include a new always-on altimeter.
 It provides real-time elevation monitoring you can use during an outdoor workout.

 The Apple Watch also uses the Vo2 max reading (maximum oxygen consumption during exercise) to monitor cardio fitness levels.
-Eventually, it will let you know when your levels are too low with a new notification feature launching later this year.
+It will eventually let you know when your levels are too low, with a new notification feature launching later this year.
 According to Apple, this metric can be an important indicator of overall health.

 Apple Watch Series 6 Summary

 The jury’s still out on whether blood oxygen tracking becomes a must-have feature.
 However, with the Series 5 discontinuation, it’s now your only option if you want that always-on display and ECG app.
 Those are the big selling points for the Series 6.

 The question now is whether that will be enough to sway people to spend the extra $130 when they now have a compelling alternative in the, which shares many of the same features for less.